lecramyajiv/Qt-lts/README.md

 Qt website.You need a Qt account in order to use the installer.

+I have added a sbopkg queue file in both qt-src and qt-bin folder.You can use that to install the packages using sbopkg.
+The queue file contains the dependencies in correct order.

 The attic folder contains broken and non working slackbuilds I may revisit them in the future.
 It contains two slackbuilds qtwebengine in qt-src and